-Work-integrated-learning conducted in Australia must be supervised by practitioners who hold current registration with the Board, in the relevant division of the medical radiation practitioner register.
+Work-integrated learning conducted in Australia must be supervised by practitioners who hold current registration with the National Board, in the relevant division of the Chinese medicine practitioner register.
+For programs that lead to qualifications for general registration in more than one division, work-integrated learning supervisors are expected to hold current registration in the division related to the clinical elements that they supervise.

 The education provider is responsible for implementing and monitoring the quality of overseas work-integrated learning.
-The Accreditation Committee acknowledges that overseas work-integrated learning supervisors may not hold registration with the Board.
+The Accreditation Committee acknowledges that overseas work-integrated learning supervisors may not hold registration with the National Board.
 It is expected that they are suitably experienced and qualified and that the Australian standards of practice are recognised and upheld, including effective communication.